fahsuanlin/BCGunet/README.md

 - [Unet basic structure and BCG suppression (Python)](https://github.com/fahsuanlin/BCGunet/blob/main/bcg_unet/unet1d-simple.ipynb): perform BCG suppression by Unet, including training and testing of data from the same subject.

-- Assessment (Matlab): Calculate the alpha-band (10-Hz) power at all EEG electrodes.
+- Assessment (Matlab):

+-- Alpha oscillations in eyes-closed vs. eyes-opened conditions: Calculate the alpha-band (10-Hz) power at all EEG electrodes.
 We expect that stronger alpha-band neural oscillations are found at the parietal lobe of the subject when he/she closed eyes than opened eyes after successful BCG artifact suppression.
 Download [our toolbox](https://github.com/fahsuanlin/fhlin_toolbox) to use the function in the following codes to calculate the average of 10-Hz oscillatory power across all EEG channels (in columns; with data stored in `EEG`) using the Morlet wavelet transform with 5-cycle.
 EEG data were sampled at 5,000 Hz denoted by `sfreq` variable.

 ```
 sfreq=5000;